kayne87/mongodb-sharding-docker/README.md

 # Fastest configuration

-Using the fastest configuration of this repository you can deploy your Sharded Cluster with only one command.
+Using the fastest configuration of this repository you can deploy your Sharded Cluster with only one command from the route directory.

 ```console
 docker-compose up -d